Last week of Early Bird!

 “Building healthy cities for the next generation comes with ensuring liveable, resilient, healthy, accessible, child-friendly and sustainable urban spaces.”

-Sedaile Mejias is an urban planner and architect, and senior project leader at BUUR Part of Sweco, a Belgium-based multidisciplinary research, urban planning and design team.
-Sedaile was part of a team which participated in last year’s Child in the City World Conference in Brussels, in the panel session ‘Allowing youth representatives and experts working with youth’.
+Sedaile Mejias is an urban planner, architect and senior project leader, at BUUR Part of Sweco, a Belgium-based multidisciplinary research, urban planning and design team.
+Jens was team manager at BUUR at the time of last year’s Child in the City World Conference in Brussels, and both were central in organising their presentation as part of the panel session ‘Allowing youth representatives and experts working with youth’.

 Author: Guest author